Spanish euro coins

 Spanish euro coins feature three different designs for each of the three series of coins.
 The minor series of 1, 2, and 5 cent coins were designed by Garcilaso Rollán, the middle series of 10, 20, and 50 cent coins by Begoña Castellanos, and the two major coins feature the portrait of King Felipe VI of Spain.
 All designs feature the 12 stars of the EU, the year of minting, and the word España (Spanish for Spain).

+First series (1999–2009)

+For images of the common side and a detailed description of the coins, see euro coins.

+The first sets of euro coins were minted in 1999 and the euro was put into circulation in the eurozone in 2002.
+Like Belgium, Finland, France and the Netherlands, the first euro coins of Spain are marked 1999, not 2002.

-Current series
+Second series (2010–2014)

 In 2010, Spain updated their national sides in order to comply with the European commission recommendations.
 In the €1 and €2 coins, the same portrait of king Juan Carlos I was used, but the year position was placed in the inner part of the coin.
 Moreover, the twelve star ring no longer contained chiselled sections.
 The chiselled sections were also removed from designs for the other coins.

+Third series (2015–present): King Felipe VI

 In 2015, the portrait on the €1 and €2 coins was changed to that of the new King Felipe VI following his father's abdication the previous year.